nnums/nnums.github.io/metanotes/src/pages_rendering_notes.md

 ## Markdown is rendered as plain text

-I added a markdown file and took a look and what I say was raw markdown without any highlighting or rendering.
+I added a markdown file and took a look and what I saw was raw markdown without any highlighting or rendering.

 ## Directories work